-Music 70abcd

-Symphony Orchestra
+Music 70abcd Symphony Orchestra

 1.5 units; 3 hours lecture

 Enrollment Limitation: audition at the first class meeting (ability to perform music of moderate difficulty on a standard orchestral instrument)

 Credit, degree applicable Transfer CSU, UC

 This ensemble rehearses and performs classics from the standard symphony orchestra repertoire.
 Emphasis is placed on stylistic and historical performance practices, playing techniques, and musicianship.
 Literature includes works for string and full orchestras, as well as solo and choral accompanying, Concerts are performed on and off campus.

 Note: Letter grade or P/NP option.

-Music 71abcd
+Some UC transferable courses have credit limitations.
+For details, see a counselor, the Transfer Center advisor, or the articulation officer.

-Chamber Orchestra
+Music 71abcd Chamber Orchestra

 1.5 units; 3 hours lecture

 Enrollment Limitation: audition at the first class meeting (ability to perform music of moderate difficulty on a standard orchestral instrument)

 Credit, degree applicable Transfer CSU, UC

 This ensemble studies and performs works for string, chamber, and full orchestra with an emphasis on stylistic and historical performance practices, playing technique, and musicianship.
 Literature includes works for string and full orchestra as well as solo accompaniment.
 Performances are held on campus and in the community.

 Note: Letter grade or P/NP option.

-Music 72abcd

-College Community Orchestra
+Music 72abcd College Community Orchestra

 1.5 units; 3 hours lecture

 Enrollment Limitation: audition at the first class meeting (ability to perform music of moderate difficulty on a standard orchestral instrument)

 Credit, degree applicable Transfer CSU, UC

 This ensemble studies and performs compositions from the standard and popular orchestral repertoire.
 Emphasis is placed on stylistic and historical performance practices, playing techniques, and musicianship.
 Literature includes works for full orchestra as well as solo accompanying.
-Concerts are performed on and off campus
+Concerts are performed on and off campus.
 Note: Letter grade or P/NP option.

 Music 76abcd Clarinet Choir

-1 unit; 2 hours lecture

-Enrollment Limitation: ability to perform music of moderate difficulty on an instrument of the clarinet family

-Credit, degree applicable
+1 unit; 2 hours lecture Enrollment Limitation: ability to perform music of moderate difficulty on an instrument of the clarinet family Credit, degree applicable

 Transfer CSU, UC

 This ensemble rehearses and performs literature scored for the balanced clarinet choir.
 Performances are held on campus and in the community.

 Music 79abcd Varsity Band

 1.5 units; minimum 54 hours lecture per semester to be arranged

 Enrollment Limitation: audition at the first class meeting (ability to perform music of moderate difficulty on a standard band instrument)

 Credit, degree applicable Transfer CSU, UC

-The varsity band prepares and performs music for athletic events and other selected college and community events.
+The Varsity Band members prepare and perform music for athletic events and other scheduled college and community performances and events.

 Note: Letter grade or P/NP option.